politicalphysicist/politicalphysicist.github.io/content/Politics/brexit.md

 people who voted for it stupid, or racists, or saying that you're ashamed to be British isn't going to do any good.
 In fact, it will only alienate the Brexit voters--who we'll need if the Left is ever to get elected--even more.
-Perhaps today was a defeat for the Left.
-Well, the Left has had almost nothing but defeats in this country (or anywhere else) since 1979, and we know how to keep on going.
+Today may well have been a defeat for the Left, but the Left has had almost nothing but defeats in this country (or anywhere else) since 1979.
+We know how to keep on going.
+Raging against the outcome won't help us do that.
-This result will make many things more difficult, but it will make some things easier.

 The Brexit vote happened.
 We don't yet know what the final resolution to this story will be, but we have to do everything in our power to ensure that our future outside of the European Union is as just and humane as possible.

+_Note: My reaction to the vote on leaving the EU was confusing and complex.
+This was an attempt to put it into words.
+I'm not entirely satisfied with what I've written; I feel like I could have been more eloquent and have perhaps missed a few points.
+Nonetheless, I've managed to clarify and codify at least some of my thoughts on this confusing issue._